Secondary Securities Markets

 The Over-the-Counter (OTC) Market

 The over-the-counter (OTC) market is, by far, the largest market, since it has few or no listing requirements.
 Almost every security — including bonds, derivatives, and currencies — are traded in the OTC market.
 It generally operates by phone or through electronic systems, where individual dealers or brokers list bid and offer prices.

 OTC Bulletin Board (OTCBB)

 The OTC Bulletin Board (OTCBB) is an electronic inter-dealer quotation system that displays quotes, last-sale prices, and volume information for OTC equity securities, which is any equity security not listed on NASDAQ or a stock exchange.
 Equity securities include not only domestic and foreign stocks, but also American Depositary Receipts (ADRs), warrants, and Direct Participation Program (DDP) securities.
 Companies seeking an OTCBB listing must be sponsored by a market-maker firm registered as a broker-dealer and file current financial reports with the SEC or their banking or insurance regulator.
-The issuers do not have to pay a fee for a listing, nor is there any financial reporting requirements with NASDAQ or the Financial Industry Regulatory Authority (FINRA).
+The issuers do not have to pay a fee for a listing, nor is there any financial reporting requirements with NASDAQ or the Financial Industry Regulatory Authority (FINRA), which operates the OTCBB.
 The companies must, however, maintain any required filings with the U.S. Securities and Exchange Commission (SEC) or with its banking or insurance regulator.
 An SEC report must be filed by the company if any of the following are true:

 When an OTCBB company fails to file its reports on time, the NASD will add a fifth letter "E" to its 4-letter stock symbol.
 The company then has 30 days to file with the SEC or 60 days to file with its banking or insurance regulator.
 If it's still delinquent after the grace period, the company will be removed from the OTCBB.
-A watch list of delinquent companies and their securities is maintained at http://www.otcbb.com/DailyListContent/Delinquency_Eligibility.stm.
+A watch list of delinquent companies and their securities is maintained at https://www.otcmarkets.com/.

 The OTCBB began as a pilot program in June 1990, then, after SEC approval, became permanent in April 1997.
-The Penny Stock Reform Act of 1990 mandated that the (SEC) to establish an electronic system that met the requirements of Section 17B of the Exchange Act.
+The Penny Stock Reform Act of 1990 mandated that the SEC establish an electronic system that met the requirements of Section 17B of the Exchange Act.
 Since December 1993, firms have been required to report trades in all domestic OTC equity securities through the Automated Confirmation Transaction Service (ACT) within 90 seconds of the transaction.
 In May, 1997, DPPs became eligible for listing on the system, and in April, 1998, all ADRs and foreign securities that are registered with the SEC also became eligible for listing.

 The OTCBB transmits real-time quote, price, and volume information in domestic securities, foreign securities and ADRs; and displays indications of interest and prior-day trading activity in DPPs.
 Only qualified market makers can display quotes on the OTCBB.
 However, quotes and information can be obtained from the OTCBB website.

 In the early 1900's, new and outstanding stocks were advertised in financial newspapers or in the financial sections of large newspapers by investors, dealers, and brokers.
 The National Quotation Bureau started, in 1904, to consolidate and print this information for dealers and brokers.
-Through various incarnations, this has become the pink sheets of today, when, despite the name, most of the information is distributed electronically at the Pink Sheets website.
+Through various incarnations, this has become the pink sheets of today, when, despite the name, most of the information is distributed electronically at the OTC Pink website.